ror-community/ror-site/content/facts/_index.md

 **ROR ID** (Example: <https://ror.org/03yrm5c26>)
 - Expressed as a URL that resolves to the organization's record
 - Unique and opaque character string: leading 0 followed by 6 characters (excludes I,L,O) and a 2-digit checksum based on the Crockford base-32 url library and [ISO-7064](https://www.iso.org/standard/31531.html)
 - Crosswalks with other identifiers for the organization (GRID, ISNI, Crossref Funder Registry, Wikidata)
+- Metadata records associated with every ROR ID include basic information about an organization to help with discoverability and disambiguation (including alternate organization names, URL, location, and relationships to other organizations).
+ROR can support multiple languages and character sets (here is an example: <https://ror.org/01k4yrm29>).

 **ROR search** (<https://ror.org/search>)